Chicken Food: Everything You Need To know

 The Frugal Chicken’s article on Fermented Chicken Feed: Why and How to Ferment Chicken Feed walks you through the process.

-Hands-on: preparing your own homemade chicken feed!
+How To Make your own homemade chicken feed!

 Understanding the nutritional requirements of your chickens and the nutritional composition of the ingredients you will be using is the first step in formulating your own chicken feed.